How to Train BERT with an Academic Budget: Introduction

 \section{Introduction}

-Large language models, such as BERT~\cite{devlin-etal-2019-bert}, RoBERTa~\cite{Liu2019RoBERTaAR}, and GPT-3~\cite{gpt3}, have become the \textit{de facto} models used in many NLP tasks and applications.
+Large language models, such as BERT~\cite{devlin-etal-2019-bert}, RoBERTa~\cite{Liu2019RoBERTaAR}, and GPT3 \cite{gpt3}, have become the \textit{de facto} models used in many NLP tasks.
 However, their pretraining phase can be prohibitively expensive for startups and academic research groups, limiting the research and development of model pretraining to only a few well-funded industry labs.
 How can one train a large language model with commonly-available hardware in reasonable time?

-We present a recipe for training a BERT-like masked language model in 24 hours, using only 8 Nvidia Titan-V GPUs (12GB each).
-Our approach combines multiple elements from recent developments: faster implementation \cite{deepspeed}, faster convergence through overparameterization \cite{Li2020TrainLT}, single-sequence training \cite{joshi-etal-2020-spanbert, Liu2019RoBERTaAR}, and more.
-Moreover, we conduct an extensive hyperparmeter search tailored to our resource budget, and find that synchronizing the learning rate warmup and decay schedule with our 24 hour budget greatly improves model performance.
+We present a recipe for training a BERT-like masked language model (MLM) in 24 hours in a limited computation environment.
+Our approach combines multiple elements from recent work: faster implementation \cite{deepspeed}, faster convergence through over-parameterization \cite{Li2020TrainLT}, best practices for scaling language models \cite{Kaplan2020ScalingLF}, single-sequence training \cite{joshi-etal-2020-spanbert, Liu2019RoBERTaAR}, and more.
+Moreover, we conduct an extensive hyperparameter search tailored to our resource budget, and find that synchronizing learning rate warmup and decay schedules with our 24 hour budget greatly improves model performance.

 When evaluating on GLUE \cite{wang-etal-2018-glue}, our recipe produces models that are competitive with \bertbase{} -- a model that was trained on 16 TPUs for 4 days.
-Overall, our findings demonstrate that, with the right recipe, large language models can indeed be trained in an academic setting.\footnote{Our code is available at: \url{https://github.com/peteriz/academic-budget-bert}}
+This recipe can also be applied to other corpora, as we demonstrate by training a French-language model on par with \camembase \cite{martin-etal-2020-camembert} on the XNLI French benchmark \cite{conneau2018xnli}.
+Overall, our findings demonstrate that, with the right recipe and an understanding of the available computational resources, large language models can indeed be trained in an academic setting.